ceph/ceph/doc/cephfs/fs-volumes.rst

 * type: subvolume type indicating whether it's clone or subvolume
 * pool_namespace: RADOS namespace of the subvolume
 * features: features supported by the subvolume
+* state: current state of the subvolume

+If a subvolume has been removed retaining its snapshots, the output only contains fields as follows.

+* type: subvolume type indicating whether it's clone or subvolume
+* features: features supported by the subvolume
+* state: current state of the subvolume

 The subvolume "features" are based on the internal version of the subvolume and is a list containing a subset of the following features,

 * "snapshot-clone": supports cloning using a subvolumes snapshot as the source
 * "snapshot-autoprotect": supports automatically protecting snapshots, that are active clone sources, from deletion
+* "snapshot-retention": supports removing subvolume contents, retaining any existing snapshots

+The subvolume "state" is based on the current state of the subvolume and contains one of the following values.

+* "complete": subvolume is ready for all operations
+* "snapshot-retained": subvolume is removed but its snapshots are retained

 List subvolumes using::

     $ ceph fs subvolume ls <vol_name> [--group_name <subvol_group_name>]

+.. note:: subvolumes that are removed but have snapshots retained, are also listed.

 Create a snapshot of a subvolume using::